 1. Wait and watch

 One common mistake webmasters make is they start making changes to their website as soon as a new Google update takes effect.
 Instead, wait and watch.
 See if the new change has lowered your search ranking.
 If not, then don’t just make changes to your site for fear of losing your position.
 Google’s algorithm is more complex than you think.
 You never know what factors are responsible for your good or bad ranking.
-One good idea is to outsource the SEO work to a reputable digital marketing agency.
+One good idea is to outsource the SEO work to a reputable digital marketing agency or hire an SEO Expert to look at improving your Google ranking.

 2. Conduct a technical SEO audit